kerntran/kerntran.github.io/_posts/2018-07-02-layout-test.md

 date:   2018-07-02 20:05:26 -0400
 categories: jekyll update
 ---
-This is a post used to test grid layout.
+This is a post used to test grid